DataDog/hiring-engineers/answers.md

 **Section I: Collecting Metrics**

-My host tags can be seen here: https://la-psql-zebra.s3.amazonaws.com/host_tags.PNG.
-I modified datadog.yaml to include these key-value pairs.
+My host tags can be seen in this [screenshot](https://la-psql-zebra.s3.amazonaws.com/host_tags.PNG).

 I choose to install PostgreSQL and installed the Datadog Integration for Postgres.
 This can be verified in Section II by viewing my [dasboard](https://la-psql-zebra.s3.amazonaws.com/my_first_dashboard_5min.PNG)